 function takes an optional start

 parameter, which represents initial parameter values associated with the hypothesized distribution.
-The Weibull distribution has two parameters that require estimation: \(k\), the shape parameter and \(\lambda\), the scale parameter.
-How can we come up with reasonable initial estimates of \(k\) and \(\lambda\)?
+The Weibull distribution has two parameters that require estimation:

 to estimate roots of univariate functions numerically.
 In the code that follows, we implement a closure which returns a function which then can be evaluated and k